trilliumeng/orion-sdk/Readme.md

 The Orion SDK implements all the functionality needed to control any of [Trillium Engineering](http://www.trilliumeng.com)'s Orion family of gimbaled camera systems.
 It also includes a set of example applications which demonstrate the basic paradigms used to connect to and control an Orion gimbal.

 The entire protocol is implemented in a single [ProtoGen](https://github.com/billvaglienti/ProtoGen) XML file.
 Running the top-level batch/shell scripts will use ProtoGen to generate all the necessary C code and documentation for encoding and decoding binary packets which conform to the API.
-You can preview the documentation generated for the current release [here](https://static.trilliumeng.com/ApplicationData/Orion/download.html?device=OrionSDK).

 ## Getting Started